 - Difficult is not the same as bad.
 Difficult experiences are a feature of most encounters with psychedelics and are, many times, where most of the growth and learning comes from.
 Fear and difficult emotions can be welcomed, and curiosity is generally a good approach to take when new thoughts or feelings arise.

 Safe psychedelic use is often associated with support received from other people.
 But it is important that those people are trained, knowledgeable, and mentally, physically, and spiritually capable of holding space for you.
-Joining our mentorship program pairs you with an experienced psychonaut that can ensure that you’ll receive tips, insights, and support from a mentor who shares your goals and values and who truly cares about you and your personal experiences with psychedelics.
-Experience it for yourself, connect with a psychedelic coach today.
+Joining our trip sitting program pairs you with an experienced psychonaut that can ensure that you’ll receive tips, insights, and in-person support from a guide who shares your goals and values and who truly cares about you and your personal experiences with psychedelics.
+Experience it for yourself, connect with a psychedelic facilitator today.

 Psychedelics have been used safely for millennia.
 While they sometimes produce difficult emotions or thoughts, these are generally where the most growth and development arise.
 However, like with any substance we ingest, it’s important that we’re aware of all of the potential risks so that we can take appropriate steps to minimize them.